A lightweight messaging tool for enterprise internal communication

 Rafting through our own path

-An interesting conversation that happened between BCBSA and us at an early stage of the project reflects the challenge we are facing:
+An interesting conversation that happened between BCBSA and me at an early stage of the project reflects the challenge we are facing:

-"We want to build a real-time chat tool to help our companies communicate on claim!"
+"We want to build a live chat tool to help our companies communicate on claim!"

 "Can you help me to elaborate on what chat functions you are imagining right now?"

-"A REAL-TIME CHAT tool!
+"A LIVE CHAT tool!
 Did you get it?"

 PROCESS